 There are different types of S20 notices depending on the works.
 Whatever the type, all you need to do is read that particular notice, and make any observations back to us.
 All the important information will be on the front cover page.

-If we have a long-term contract (see What is a qualifying long-term contract), to carry out major works, we’ll get a quote from them before we do anything else.
+If we have a long-term contract, to carry out major works, we’ll get a quote from them before we do anything else.
 We’ll send that to all the affected customers in the form of a Section 20 Schedule 3 notice.
 Consultation will last a minimum of 30 days.

-If we don’t have a long-term agreement with contractors (see What is a qualifying long-term contract?), we issue a Schedule 4 Section 20 Notice.
+If we don’t have a long-term agreement with contractors, we issue a Schedule 4 Section 20 Notice.
 There are two types of Section 4:

 Part 1 – where planned works is over £118,000.
 The S20 feedback influences the contract that we create.
 We then advertise that contract to potential suppliers.
 You won’t be able to nominate a contractor.